Train & Constrain: Phonologically Informed Tongue-Twister Generation from Topics and Paraphrases: Case Studies Qualitative Analysis

+\paragraph{\textbf{ByT5}} ByT5 shows equivalent performance to Flan-T5 in this example, opting to alliterate different parts of speech to Flan-T5, but overall having a similar effect in the 2k example.
+On the other hand, the 13k version doesn't present alliteration as clearly as Flan-T5, but does alternate between related phonemes, \textipa{/l, \*r, w/}, in "\textbf{l}ittle \textbf{r}ed truck \textbf{w}andered".

-\paragraph{\textbf{Baichuan}} In the Style-Transfer task setting, Baichuan can be seen to perform much better than witnessed in the previous Topic-to-Twister task setting.
-Similar to other generations, Baichuan exploits the \textipa{/r/} and \textipa{/l/} similarity with "\textit{\textbf{L}imu\textbf{r}u's \textbf{l}ittle \textbf{r}ed t\textbf{r}uck d\textbf{r}ove a\textbf{l}ong \textbf{L}imu\textbf{r}u \textbf{r}oad'}', where every word of the output contains one of these sounds, and alternation is frequent.
+\paragraph{\textbf{Baichuan}} In the style-transfer task setting, Baichuan can be seen to perform much better than witnessed in the previous topic-to-twister task setting.
+Similar to other generations, Baichuan exploits the \textipa{/\*r/} and \textipa{/l/} similarity with "\textit{\textbf{L}imu\textbf{r}u's \textbf{l}ittle \textbf{r}ed t\textbf{r}uck d\textbf{r}ove a\textbf{l}ong \textbf{L}imu\textbf{r}u \textbf{r}oad'}', where every word of the output contains one of these sounds, and alternation is frequent.

 \paragraph{\textbf{ChatGPT}} Finally, ChatGPT in a zero-shot setting appears to strongly misinterpret the given prompt, outputting non-standard syntax such as swapping the order of an adjective and noun in "truck crimson" (reminiscent of the speaking style of Star Wars' Yoda).
-Additionally, the ChatGPT generation does not appear to reflect a tongue-twister in any clear sense. \\
+Additionally, the ChatGPT generation does not appear to reflect a tongue twister in any clear sense.
+It is important to note, however, that this is not a common pattern with ChatGPT outputs, but is the case for the randomly selected case study example. \\

-Overall, as with the Topic-to-Twister setting, we can see a clear benefit in the Style-Transfer task formulation of using more training data, with all models producing better quality outputs both in terms of phonetic patterns, grammatical validity, and semantic coherence.
-An overarching theme, however, is that several models misinterpret the desire to paraphrase a single sentence as a tongue-twister, instead producing outputs that are very long.
+Overall, as with the topic-to-twister setting, we can see a clear benefit in the style-transfer task formulation of using more training data, with all models producing better quality outputs both in terms of phonetic patterns, grammatical validity, and semantic coherence.
+An overarching theme, however, is that several models misinterpret the desire to paraphrase a single sentence as a tongue twister, instead producing outputs that are very long.
 However, if edited in post (often simply by taking the first sentence), these generations are often still valid (if not perfect).